TODO: Once gigl_core has a stable Python interface, re-export PPRForwardPush

 device: torch.device,

-"""Batch fetch neighbors for nodes grouped by edge type.
+"""Batch fetch neighbors for nodes grouped by integer edge type ID.

 Issues one ``_sample_one_hop`` call per edge type (not per node), so all